-While the ideal diet for specific species of pet birds has been poorly studied and is a bit controversial, it is clear that an all-seed diet is poorly balanced and unhealthy for most types of pet birds, especially parrot species (because they pick out what they want and don't eat the rest).
-Formulated diets are increasingly available and are now being designed for specific species and should make up part (but not all) of the diet for most pet birds (see "Parrot Nutrition" for a discussion of a balanced parrot diet).
+While the ideal diet for specific species of pet birds has been poorly studied and is a bit controversial, it is clear that an all-seed diet is poorly balanced and unhealthy for most types of pet birds, especially parrot species because they pick out what they want and don't eat the rest.
+Formulated diets are increasingly available and are now being designed for specific species.
+Ideally, this should make up part (but not all) of the diet for most pet birds.

 Tips for Converting a Bird to Pellets

 - Ideally, start young birds on pellets since young birds are usually much more willing to try new foods than older birds who may be "set in their ways."

 - Never starve a bird into trying a new food.

 - Don't attempt to convert a sick bird.

 - Experiment with different kinds of pellets.
 Some birds have strong preferences for different shapes or sizes of pellets, textures, or flavors.

 - Try to choose a pellet with few or no artificial colors or flavors, if possible.

 - See if your pet store offers small samples of different pellets.

 - Mix some pellets in with the seeds.